 Quote from the President

-“Laramie County Community College focuses first and foremost on our students.
-We are currently beginning a reorganization that will put even more emphasis on student success.
-Our health science students consistently pass their national boards at a rate in excess of 95 percent, our nursing program recently achieved full compliance in its reaccreditation—an achievement few schools can claim—and our workforce and professional development department has added three new classes to specifically address the needs of local industry and provide immediate jobs for our students.
+“Laramie County Community College (LCCC) focuses first and foremost on our students.
+Our health science students consistently pass their national boards at a rate in excess of 95 percent.
+Our nursing program recently achieved full compliance in its reaccreditation—an achievement few schools can claim—and our workforce and professional development department has added three new classes to specifically address the needs of local industry and provide immediate jobs for our students.
 We are truly a comprehensive community college.”

 - LCCC offers a nationally renowned wind energy program with a functional nacelle and hub in a lab setting, as well as three operational utility-scale wind turbine generators for students to gain hands-on experience with equipment they’ll see in the field.

-- Most classrooms throughout the college are equipped with smart technology, and LCCC has been named the No. 1 Tech-Savvy Community College in the nation for mid-size community colleges by the Center for Digital Education four times.
+- Most classrooms throughout the college are equipped with smart technology.
+LCCC has been named the No. 1 Tech-Savvy Community College in the nation for mid-size community colleges by the Center for Digital Education four times.